LumenPrima/trunkr-monitor/docs/Usage.md

 ## Reading the Display

 The monitor uses color coding and rich text formatting:
-- Active calls are displayed with live duration counters
+- Active calls show the time when each call started
-- Recent calls show completion times and total duration
+- Recent calls show completion times
 - Error messages (if any) are displayed in red

 ## Troubleshooting